NorthwaveSecurity/fridax/README.md

 ## Goal

-In the Northwave Red Team we conduct security penetration tests on mobile applications.
-During almost every mobile application penetration test we want to modify the behaviour of the application in such a way that it bypasses certain checks (e.g. the PIN code screen).
+In the Northwave Red Team we conduct security penetration tests on, among other things, mobile applications.
+During almost every mobile application penetration test we want to modify the behaviour of the application in such a way that it bypasses certain checks (e.g. a PIN code check).

 Frida is a toolkit that allows us to do exactly that.
 It is a dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 Using Frida you can, for example, inject and modify code of iOS and Android applications on runtime.
 However, if the application that is being pentested is a Xamarin application, it becomes more difficult to modify code on runtime, since Xamarin applications are basically wrappers that run a .NET binary.